Type a search phrase. Select a product to include its User's manual and FAQ in the search results.

 Yes, they can.
 The contents of the source mailboxes are not affected in any way, so your users can use these mailboxes indefinitely without any limitations.

-GoDaddy’s hosted Exchange and IMAP email service are also supported as a source environment in your migration tasks.
+GoDaddy’s hosted Exchange and IMAP email services are also supported as a source environment in your migration tasks.

 Consult this Knowledge Base article for troubleshooting steps.